Architecture

 At the turn of the twentieth century, American cities underwent a profound transformation.
 Guided by the City Beautiful movement, leaders embraced the idea that architecture could shape civic and national identity, inspire economic confidence, and infuse public life.
 Beauty & function were intentional and thoughtful — a way to present cities as democratic, cultured, and interconnected.
 That legacy endures in the fabric of cities until today.

-Influenced by planners such as Daniel Burnham (the Flatiron Building), Frederick Law Olmsted (Central Park), and the prolific firm of McKim, Mead & White (the New York Public Library) architects designed timeless New York sites that remain as cultural icons.
+Influenced by planners such as Daniel Burnham (the Flatiron Building), Frederick Law Olmsted (Central Park), and the prolific firm of McKim, Mead & White (Pennsylvania Station) architects designed timeless New York sites that remain as cultural icons.
 Grand public spaces such as parks, train terminals, bridges, civic sites, libraries, monuments and museums all ensured an interconnected, accessible city.
 And commercial landmarks like hotels, theaters, office buildings, department stores and social clubs followed in the movement’s belief that great design was necessary to build on the competitive American legacy.

 Below we feature a selection of some of these magnificent New York sites.
 The timelessness of their ideals helped shape the era, the city, and the country’s identity for all-time.